 Collaborating across sectors

-Supporting our sector and other partners to develop, implement and improve integrated care pathways is a theme across many areas of our work, from our Innovation initiatives and impact grants to our quality improvement program, Quest.
-We also work directly with partners in various care settings on several pathway projects:
+We support our sector and partner organizations in developing, implementing, and improving integrated care pathways.
+This work spans many areas, from Innovation initiatives and impact grants to our quality improvement program, Quest.
+We also collaborate with partners across different care settings on several pathway projects: